 Get competent training before you buy a gun.
 90% of the people that come to my classes with a new gun leave wishing they had bought something else.
 They could have easily saved more than the training time cost.

 His suggestion about where to find good advice about what to buy; “ask your local gun store”, is the last place I would suggest you go. (unless of course, the dealer is willing to tell the person to go to a defensive firearms instructor for help first)

-Uneducated, and untrained people should not be asked: “do you want to carry a revolver or a semi-automatic pistol?” – they should be trained and educated by a competent instructor that can help them figure that out – so they can pick the best gun for their specific needs.
+Uneducated, and untrained people should not be asked: “do you want to carry a revolver or a semi-automatic pistol?” – they should be trained and educated by a competent instructor that can help them figure that out – so they can pick the best gun for their specific needs and abilities.

 I’m not sure why our current Concealed Pistol License needs a photo on it.
 The CPL card must be carried with your state issued ID.
 Before 2000 a CPL didn’t have a photo on it (see photo above).
 Continue reading CPL Application Photo→

 The most frequently asked question I get asked is “what do you think is the best gun for personal defense?”
 If you ask 10 different gun owners this same question, you will probably get 10 different answers.
 However, if you ask 10 people who are experienced personal defense firearms instructors, their answers should be very similar.